Galileo-Galilei/kedro-mlflow/docs/source/2_pipeline_as_model/21_pipeline_serving/01_mlflow_models.md

-# Pipeline serving with kedro-mlflow
+# Introduction to mlflow models

-## Introduction to Mlflow Models
+## What are Mlflow Models ?

 [Mlflow Models are a standardised agnostic format to store machine learning models](https://www.mlflow.org/docs/latest/models.html).
 They intend to be standalone to be as portable as possible to be deployed virtually anywhere and mlflow provides built-in CLI commands to deploy a mlflow model to most common cloud platforms or to create an API.